ronen567/just-the-docs/docs/logistic-regression.md

-## Fitting a Classification Model Selection - why not Linear Regression?
+## Fitting a Classifier Model - Trying Linear Regression To Fit Binary Classification

-Let's take a Binary Classification simplified example: It is required to predict if a customer will buy a product, based on income.
+Here's a simplified example which illustrates Binary Classification: It is required to predict if a customer will buy a product, based on his/her income.
 (Note: A good prediction indeed can't base on inome only, and anyway needs much more data points.
 Still, the simplified example eases the illustration.)

 To train the predictor, we use a training data sequence, which consists of labeled data from 11 observations, as presneted by table 1: